 - Gary Magnant is a venture engineer and former CEO of Thrive Bioscience, Inc., Sage Science, Inc., and Owl Scientific (now part of Thermo Fisher).
 Former VP of MJ Research (now Bio-Rad).
 Numerous patents and inventions.
 Numerous bioscience related board positions.
 Co-founder and former President of ActivBiotics (Lexington, MA) and ThermoCeramix (Montreal, Canada).
 Former Chairman, Trustee, Hallowell Awardee, of Stoneridge, a private Montessori school in Beverly, MA (now Harborlight-Stoneridge).

-- Robert Smith entered Wall Street over 20 years ago with lessons passed down from four generations of family members who worked in the investment industry before him.
+- Robert Smith is the founder of ICV.
+He entered Wall Street over 20 years ago with lessons passed down from four generations of family members who worked in the investment industry before him.
 For more than a decade, Robert has allocated capital on behalf of and co-invested with Family Offices.
 Over the course of his career, he managed sales and trading teams at leading financial institutions, where he built a Fund Investor network and led in profitability at three firms: once while working in a trading capacity at the world’s largest market making firm and twice while working in an equity capital markets capacity at boutique investment banks.
 In 2014, Robert founded ICV to bring together his network of Family Offices and Fund Investors to evaluate opportunities that create a social impact beyond a financial return.
-He serves as Business Strategy Advisor to New Frontier Bio, a multi-asset holding company, which leverages the long-term involvement of the Kennedy family in healthcare, to identify, finance and develop novel medical technologies from inception through clinical proof of concept; he serves as a a member of the Presidential Advisory Board of Thomas Jefferson University and Jefferson Health, the largest academic medical center in Philadelphia and ranked #16 by U.S. News and World Report; Robert serves Senior Advisor for Fundraising and Partnerships to the Permanent Secretariat of the World Summit of Nobel Peace Laureates, a platform to consolidate peace efforts and strengthen global security, monitor and support the Nobel Peace Laureates, and engage the minds of young people and citizens on real matters that broaden vision and open up new horizons for more peaceful and compassionate thinking; and he serves as a member of the Advisory Council of Represent.Us, which brings the left and the right together to create positive change for American democracy.
-Robert serves as a member of the Board of Directors of the Chaeli Foundation, a nonprofit that focuses on growing more inclusive and empowered communities, especially through the inclusion of children, youth and adults with disabilities.
-He serves as a member of the Board of Directors of Childhood Cancer Kids, a nonprofit that increases childhood cancer awareness and elevates the spirits of children with cancer.
-Robert serves as a member of the Board of Trustees of The Children’s Village, a nonprofit that works in partnership with families to help society’s most vulnerable children so that they become educationally proficient, economically productive, and socially responsible members of their communities.
-He serves as a member of the Board of Directors of Tuesday’s Children, a response and recovery nonprofit organization that supports youth, families, and communities impacted by terrorism and traumatic loss.
-Robert serves as Vice President and a member of the Board of Directors of the Harmon Foundation, a private foundation established in 1922 by his great, great grandfather William E. Harmon for charitable and humanitarian purposes, with an emphasis on “inspirational and tangible help for young people.”
+Robert serves as Business Strategy Advisor to New Frontier Bio, a multi-asset holding company, which leverages the long-term involvement of the Kennedy family in healthcare to identify, finance and develop novel medical technologies from inception through clinical proof of concept.
+He serves as a member of the President’s Advisory Board of Thomas Jefferson University and Jefferson Health, 16th on U.S. News & World Report’s 2017-2018 Best Hospitals Honor Roll.
+Robert is Senior Advisor for Fundraising and Partnerships to the Permanent Secretariat of the World Summit of Nobel Peace Laureates, a platform to consolidate peace efforts and strengthen global security, monitor and support the Nobel Peace Laureates, and engage the minds of young people and citizens on real matters that broaden vision and open up new horizons for more peaceful and compassionate thinking.
+He is a member of the Advisory Council of Represent.Us, which brings the left and the right together to create positive change for American democracy.
+He serves as a member of the board of organizations focused on youth development, including the Chaeli Foundation, Childhood Cancer Kids, The Children’s Village and Tuesday’s Children.
+Robert is Vice President and serves on the Board of Directors of the Harmon Foundation, a private foundation established in 1922 by his great, great grandfather, William E. Harmon, who operated the largest real estate company in the world at the turn of the 20th century, created the mortgage and college loans, fueled the Harlem Renaissance and donated to thousands of nonprofits over his lifetime “to bring smiles and tender thoughts to the great in heart in high and low places, and to comfort and cheer those who do exceptional things or suffer.”
+In 2018, Robert was recognized as one of The 100 Visionary Leaders by Real Leaders Magazine and he was inducted as a member of Evolutionary Leaders with leaders who feel a sense of urgency about the state of our world and are forging a movement for the conscious evolution of humanity.

 We are pleased to feature innovative prevention and treatment approaches for pregnant women and newborns in rural, low-resource settings.
 These groundbreaking and sustainable projects have the potential to have a transformative effect on the lives of pregnant women and their babies in the hardest to reach corners of the world.